marirenab/Proteomics_UKBB/README.md

 # 🧬 UK Biobank OLINK Proteomics Analysis

 This repository contains the code for **preprocessing**, **feature selection**, and **machine learning modelling** of the **UK Biobank OLINK proteomics** dataset.
-The analysis aims to identify predictive protein biomarkers related to Parkinson’s Disease and other neurodegenerative conditions.
+The analysis aims to identify predictive protein biomarkers related to Parkinson’s Disease (PD) and other neurodegenerative conditions.

 ---